Peckmore/Journey/README.md

 ### Right-hand Alignment

-The _active path_ within the **Journey** tree will always be the right-most nodes.
+The _active path_ within the **Journey** tree will always consist of the right-most nodes of the tree.
 To make this easier for the user to see, we could update the tree layout algorithm to "right-align" the tree, so the active path was a series of nodes all within a single column, with all branches appearing as nodes to the left.

 ### Memory Pressure

-Although there is no empirical data to validate, there are concerns that a very large number of pages in the history could consume a large amount of memory, as full-size image snapshots are capture for each page.
+Although there is no empirical data to validate, there are concerns that a very large number of pages in the history could consume a large amount of memory as full-size image snapshots are captured for each page.

-There are two mitigations that could be implemented to relieve memory pressure
+There are two mitigations that could be implemented to potentially relieve memory pressure:

 - For all nodes in the tree that are classed as _archived_, the snapshots could be reduced in both size and quality to reduce their memory consumption.
 Only nodes in the _active path_ will be animated back to "full screen", so only these nodes need full size images.